napari/napari.github.io/dev/_sources/plugins/building_a_plugin/best_practices.md

 ### How to check test coverage?

-The [cookiecutter
+The [napari plugin
-template](https://github.com/napari/cookiecutter-napari-plugin) is already set up to report test coverage, but you can test locally as well, using [pytest-cov](https://github.com/pytest-dev/pytest-cov)
+template](https://github.com/napari/napari-plugin-template) is already set up to report test coverage, but you can test locally as well, using [pytest-cov](https://github.com/pytest-dev/pytest-cov)